andrewferlitsch/Gap/train/README.md

         # The next processing step ...
         third_step(image)

 Okay, there is still some problem with this example in that nimages and nsecs are global and would be trashed by concurrent processing of different users.
-But since this is not about good cloud programming methods, we will leave that to you to solve.
+The *ehandler* parameter can be passed a tuple instead of a single value.
+In this case, the Image object emulates polymorphism.
+When specified as a tuple, the first item in the tuple is the event handler and the remaining items are additional arguments to the event handler.
+Let's now solve the above problem by adding a new object *user* which is passed to the first function first_step().
+The *user* object will have fields for accumulating the number of times an image was processed for the user and the accumulated time.
+The *ehandler* parameter is then modified to pass the *user* object to the event handler second_step().

+      def first_step(uploaded_image, label, user):
+        """ Preprocess an uploaded image w/label concurrently and then pass the preprocessed machine learning ready data to another step in a data pipeline.
+        """
+        image = Image(uploaded_image, label, ehandler=(second_step, user), config=['nostore', 'thumb=(16,16)'])

+      def second_step(image, user):
+        """ Display progress in dashboard """
+        # Progress Accumulation
+        user.nimages += 1
+        user.nsecs += image.time

+        # Construct message and pass thumbnail and msg to the dashboard
+        msg = "Time %d, Number: %d, Accumulated: %f" % (time.time, nimages, nsecs) dashboard.display(img=image.thumb, text=msg)

+        # The next processing step ...
+        third_step(image, user)